tjohann/ambient_tracking_with_raspi/amtrack/README.md

     | make uninstall          -> remove bin from $(HOME)/bin    |
     +-----------------------------------------------------------+

-WARNING: This is work in progress!
-Don't expect things to be complete in any dimension.

 If you face a bug, then pls use https://github.com/tjohann/ambient_tracking_with_raspi/issues to create an ticket.